nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-create-a-hello-world-app-with-preact.md

 Next, in the `src` `index.js` file, which is our entry point, we'll import `H` and `render` from preact.
 We'll also import our `app` component, which we haven't created yet but we're going to put it inside a component's directory, call it `App`.

-####Index.js
+####index.js
 ```javascript
 import { h, render } from 'preact;'
 import App from './components/App';
 ```

 Now, we can let WebStorm create that directory for us, as well as this file.
-We'll export a function called `app`.
+We'll export a function called `App`.
 This will return some JSX, just as we had before.
 We'll have a `div`, a class of `app` and then we'll nest inside it a `H1` element with `Hello World`.

 ####App.js
 ```html